Skip to main content

 Siblings watching video during flight

 Children between the ages of 15 and 17 years old can fly with most airlines as standard customers, or as unaccompanied minors.
-The unaccompanied minor fee still applies on some airlines regardless of whether they choose to use the full service or not.
+The unaccompanied minor fee still applies to some airlines regardless of whether they choose to use the full service or not.
 Some airlines will still require a gate escort and parent or guardian contact for children between the ages of 15 and 17.
-Here are some of the unaccompanied minor policies for many of the major airlines.
-These policies are subject to change, so it’s always best to check with your airline directly before you book any flights to confirm their most recent policy.

 American Airlines

-American Airlines requires all children between the ages of 5 to 14 who are traveling alone to use their unaccompanied minor service, but is optional for children between the ages of 15 and 17.
+American Airlines requires all children between the ages of 5 to 14 who are traveling alone to use their unaccompanied minor service but is optional for children between the ages of 15 and 17.
 There is a fee of $150 for this service on top of the ticket price, but does include siblings on the same flight.

 Delta Airlines